-The UK and EU completed their fourth round of negotiations of a proposed future trade agreement on 5 June.
-Little progress has been reported, despite the end of the transition period being less than seven months away.
-Equally there has apparently been no progress on the implementation of the UK/EU Withdrawal Agreement and in particular the "border in the Irish Sea" provisions of the Northern Ireland Protocol, which may be seen by the EU team politically as a pre-condition to taking a trade agreement forward.
+The UK and EU completed their latest round of negotiations of a proposed future trade agreement on 21 August.
+No progress has been reported, other than on certain technical issues, despite the end of the transition period being only four months away.
+Equally there has apparently been no further progress on the implementation of the UK/EU Withdrawal Agreement and in particular the "border in the Irish Sea" provisions of the Northern Ireland Protocol.

-This article follows on from and updates our previous note of March 2020, on the Negotiation of a UK/EU Trade Agreement.
+This article is a further follow-on from and updates our previous note of March 2020 on the Negotiation of a UK/EU Trade Agreement.

 Progress of the negotiations of a free trade agreement – the EU viewpoint

-Following the conclusion of each round of negotiations, the EU lead negotiator, Michel Barnier released a press statement.
-He has detailed four main areas of deliberations:
+Following the conclusion of each round of negotiations, the EU lead negotiator, Michel Barnier, and the UK government’s chief negotiator, David Frost, have released a press statement.

 Level playing field provisions